Barcelona’s 10 worst transfers of all time

 The young Brazilian impressed in France with his eye-catching long-range shooting.
 But playing for Bordeaux and Barcelona are very different things and his move to the Catalan giants proved rushed.

-There is no doubt that Bordeaux negotiated well to get €41m for a player who was still rather raw, and Malcom found he had taken a big step up too quickly.
+There is no doubt that Bordeaux negotiated well to get €41m for a player who was a scorer of great goals rather than a great scorer of goals, and Malcom was soon moved onto Zenit Saint Petersburg.

 The fact that Barcelona paid Juventus €60m - plus €5m in bonuses - for a 30-year-old midfielder who had declined badly over the previous two seasons immediately raised eyebrows in Catalunya.

-While both Pjanic and Arthur struggled at their clubs, there’s no doubt that Juventus got the better end of this deal.
+While Pjanic and Arthur each struggled at their clubs, there’s no doubt that Juventus got the better end of this deal.
+The Bosnian has since joined Emirati side Sharjah on a free, while Arthur is on loan at Liverpool.